kyma-project/api-gateway/docs/user/tutorials/01-80-migrate-v1beta1-to-v2/01-82-migrate-allow-noop-no_auth-v1beta1-to-v2.md

         notPrincipals: ["cluster.local/ns/istio-system/sa/istio-ingressgateway-service-account"]
 ```

 5. Additionally, to retain the CORS configuration from the APIRule `v1beta1`, update the APIRule in version `v2` to include the same CORS settings.
 For preflight requests work correctly, you must explicitly add the `"OPTIONS"` method to the **rules.methods** field of your APIRule `v2`.
-For guidance, refer to the available [APIRUle `v2` samples](https://kyma-project.io/#/api-gateway/user/custom-resources/apirule/04-10-apirule-custom-resource?id=sample-custom-resource).
+For guidance, refer to the available [APIRule `v2` samples](https://kyma-project.io/#/api-gateway/user/custom-resources/apirule/04-10-apirule-custom-resource?id=sample-custom-resource).

 ### Access Your Workload